 Do I have to get buildings insurance from my mortgage provider?

-If you’re buying a house, your mortgage lender will likely ask you about buildings insurance.
-Get the lowdown on why you need it and how to track down a great-value policy.
+If you’re buying a house, your mortgage lender will likely insist you have buildings insurance before they give you the loan.

-If you’re buying a house, your mortgage lender will likely ask you about buildings insurance.
-Get the lowdown on why you need it and how to track down a great-value policy.
+If you’re buying a house, your mortgage lender will likely insist you have buildings insurance before they give you the loan.

-Do I need buildings insurance?
+Do I need buildings insurance for a mortgage?

 What does buildings insurance cover?